-PNC and BBVA USA are subject to the regulatory capital requirements established by the Board of Governors of the Federal Reserve System (Federal Reserve).
+PNC is subject to the regulatory capital requirements established by the Board of Governors of the Federal Reserve System (Federal Reserve).
 PNC Bank is subject to the regulatory capital requirements established by the Office of the Comptroller of the Currency (OCC).
-For additional information regarding regulatory capital requirements, see the Banking Regulation and Supervision section of Part I, Item 1 - Business of our 2020 Form 10-K.
+For additional information regarding regulatory capital requirements, see the Banking Regulation and Supervision section included in Item 1 Business of our 2021 Form 10-K.

-The Basel III regulatory capital ratios of PNC, PNC Bank and BBVA USA as of September 30, 2021 exceeded the applicable minimum levels.
-For additional information regarding regulatory capital requirements, see the Banking Regulation and Supervision section of Item 1 - Business, Capital Management portion of the Liquidity and Capital Management section of Risk Management in Item 7 and Note 20 Regulatory Matters of our 2020 Form 10-K.
+The Basel III regulatory capital ratios of PNC and PNC Bank as of September 30, 2022 exceeded the applicable minimum levels.
+For additional information regarding regulatory capital requirements, see the Banking Regulation and Supervision section included in Item 1 Business, the Liquidity and Capital Management section of Risk Management included in Item 7 and Note 20 Regulatory Matters in the Notes To Consolidated Financial Statements included in Item 8 of our 2021 Form 10-K.